PSAppDeployToolkit/PSAppDeployToolkit/docs/Uninstall-ADTApplication.md

 ### -InstalledApplication
 Specifies the installed application to remove.
-This parameter is used to pass the output of Get-ADTInstalledApplication to Remove-ADTInstalledApplication via the pipeline.
+This parameter is used to pass the output of Get-ADTInstalledApplication to Uninstall-ADTApplication via the pipeline.

 ```yaml
 Type: InstalledApplication